This Unassuming Texan Cocktail Is the Drink of the Summer

 “If Kevin didn’t invent this drink at Ranch 616, then I don’t know who did,” says David Alan, author of the Tipsy Texan and director of trade education and mixology for Patrón.
 “And if he didn’t, he sure as hell popularized it.”

 Dig a little deeper, and you’ll see another name with strong Ranch Water ties: the Gage Hotel in Marathon.
 This West Texas treasure was purchased in 1978 by J.P.
 Bryan.
 The hotel’s White Buffalo Bar has a Ranch Water on its menu, made margarita-style with tequila, Cointreau, and lime, then topped with Topo Chico.

 “It’s my job to know tequila trends, and this Ranch Water thing caught people by storm only in the last few years,” says Alan.
 “Ranch 616 has the most obvious paternity case.
 It was pounded at this one restaurant in Austin for at least 10 to 15 years before anyone else cared about it.”
 Now, people care.
-But he notes that the drink has changed over time.
 “To me, it’s a margarita with a Topo on the side.
 As you drink the Marg, you top it with Topo so the drink changes.
 That’s how it started.”